Jiayou (cheer)

 The phrase is often described as "the hardest to translate well" to English, but has the literal meaning of to "add oil" in Hong Kong English.
-It is commonly believed that the term originated from first being used at the Macau Grand Prix during the 1960s, where it was a euphemistic cheer by supporters urging the driver to "put more oil into it/step on the gas" during the racing competition to encourage them to speed/accelerate faster.
+It is commonly believed that the term originated from first being used at the Macau Grand Prix during the 1960s, possibly from contact with the Portuguese expression «dá-lhe gás», a common cheer by supporters urging the driver to "put more oil into it/step on the gas" during the racing competition to encourage them to speed/accelerate faster.
+Another origin of this phrase that is commonly believed is from Zhang Ying, father of Zhang Zhidong.
+During his role as local official in Anshun from 1833 to 1856, out of encouragement for the students, he had people carry oil for the oil lamps, adding oil to the lamps of students who were studying hard during the night.